tanay1kumar/Dynamic-Island-for-Mac/README.md

 # dynamic island file manager

-macOS app that adds a dynamic island-like interface for managing google drive files
+native macOS app that adds a dynamic island-like interface for managing google drive files

 ## what it does